Oral Immunothereapy (OIT) FAQs

 People with a history of reacting to food ingestion and having positive allergy tests.
 If the story is not clear cut, a food challenge may be necessary to confirm an allergy.
 Peanut and tree nut OIT is being offered as young as nine months old.
 Egg and milk allergy can often resolve naturally by age six, so OIT is often put off until that age for these foods.

-The typical patient can finish OIT in 5-6 months.
+The typical patient will finish OIT in 6-8 months.
 It could take longer if we have to slow down due to food reactions, infections, or scheduling conflicts on your end.

 Sure, we do Multi-food OIT with up to 4 foods.
 If you have been told you are allergic to more than 4 foods, you may wish to seek a 2nd opinion.
 Simply having a positive skin or blood test does not mean you are allergic.

 When it comes to tree nuts, rarely will you need more than cashew and walnut.
 These two ‘dominant nuts’ share allergenic proteins with other nuts.
 That means, once you are tolerating cashew and walnut, you will be protected against pistachio, pecan, hazelnut, and less common nuts.
 This is important because instead of having to eat a handful of 5-6 different nuts, you’ll only be eating 2-3 cashews and 1-2 walnuts.